.

 “The potential is there, and we’re capable of doing it.
 That’s why my top advocacy goal is the laboratory workforce,” he concluded.

-Related Topic: The Henry Ford Health Success Story - How the Health System is Combating Physician Burnout and Understaffing
+Industry Insights: The Henry Ford Health Success Story - How the Health System is Combating Physician Burnout and Understaffing

 Dr. James Crawford, MD, PhD

-Senior Vice President, Laboratory Services Northwell Health
+Senior Vice President, Laboratory Services, Northwell Health

 Professor and Chair, Pathology and Laboratory Medicine, Donald and Barbara Zucker School of Medicine at Hofstra/Northwell